albirrkarim/react-speech-highlight-demo/README.md

 <br/>

-- [x] Realtime Text to Speech With Highlight - This package can intergrate with [open ai realtime api](https://platform.openai.com/docs/guides/realtime), Imagine you have a phone call with AI the web are displaying the transcript with highlight the current spoken.
+- [x] Realtime Text to Speech With Highlight - This package can integrate with [open ai realtime api](https://platform.openai.com/docs/guides/realtime).
+Imagine you have a phone call with AI and the web is displaying the transcript with highlighted current spoken words.
-- [x] Add example of [streaming TTS with highlight](https://react-speech-highlight.vercel.app/example). it play tts with highlight while even the text is still streamed.
+- [x] Add example of [streaming TTS with highlight](https://react-speech-highlight.vercel.app/example).
+It plays TTS with highlighting while the text is still being streamed.
-- [x] Re-[Architecture](#solutions) the package into plugins system, and add optional backend-nify the LLM Engine, so it faster, secure and more reliable.
+- [x] Re-[Architecture](#solutions) the package into a plugin system, and add optional backend-nify for the LLM Engine, so it's faster, more secure, and more reliable.
-- [x] Making Hybrid engine timestamp detection
+- [x] Make Hybrid engine timestamp detection
 - [x] Relation Highlight Feature - Used in Youtube Transcript Highlight.
 Highlight the words in youtube transcript, and their relations to other word like their translation form.
 - [x] Add Virtual Node for flexible highlighting
 - [x] React Native Speech Highlight - Now we add support for mobile app version using [React Native](https://reactnative.dev/), [try the demo app](#react-native-speech-highlight)
 - [x] Accurate and cost effective [pronunciation correction](PROBLEMS.md#a-common-problem-in-text-to-speech-both-audio-file-and-web-speech-synthesis) Using LLM Open AI Chat Completions for any terms or equations from academic paper, math, physics, computer science, machine learning, and more...
 - [x] Server Side Rendering Capability, see our demo is using [next js](https://nextjs.org/)
-- [x] Batch API request for making the audio file for long article content. it will improve efficiency and user experience. [it for solve The delay of audio played and user gesture to trigger play must be close.](PROBLEMS.md#1-the-delay-of-audio-played-and-user-gesture-to-trigger-play-must-be-close)
+- [x] Batch API request for making the audio file for long article content.
+This improves efficiency and user experience.
+[It solves: The delay of audio played and user gesture to trigger play must be close.](PROBLEMS.md#1-the-delay-of-audio-played-and-user-gesture-to-trigger-play-must-be-close)
 - [x] Add example text to speech with viseme lipsync on 3D avatar generated from [readyplayer.me](https://readyplayer.me). [see](https://vanilla-speech-highlight.vercel.app)
 - [x] Add viseme API for current spoken TTS, [see](https://vanilla-speech-highlight.vercel.app)
 - [x] Add vanilla js support, for those who don't use react, [see vanilla demo](https://vanilla-speech-highlight.vercel.app)